Lanzarote is unworldly lunar landscapes and year-round sunshine.

 Those driving to the airport will find a choice of seven car parks, which are all easily available from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 If taking public transport is more your style, you will find bus and coach services running directly to the airport from all over the UK.
-Trains will take you to Birmingham International train station, where we have a free and frequent Air Rail Link that takes you to the terminal in just two minutes.
+Trains will take you to Birmingham International train station, where we have a free and frequent Air- Rail that takes you to the terminal in just two minutes.

 Many people like to enjoy a meal at the airport before their flight, so we have an array of cafés, bars and restaurants for you to choose from.
 We’ve got favourites like Wetherspoon and All Bar One, and if you’re travelling with the kids, Frankie & Benny’s and Giraffe both do a great children’s menu.
 We’ve got a variety of coffee shops too, or for something a little stronger, Bottega Prosecco Bar is a great place to toast to your holiday.